lukasschwab/MathIA/README.md

 + Debug clustering coefficient calculation; returns values greater than 1, which should be maximum value.
 Current thought: some edges will be counted twice if two neighbors both link to the other, but not all edges will be counted twice (the link does not report inlinks).
 + Add large-scale clustering coefficient (list, average) to analysis.py
 + Run analytics in a list without any redirects (single outgoing link)
-+ How to call functions in other scripts?
-Is it doable.